IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#statesresponse">StatesResponse</a></td>
 <td>

-Retrieves all events in the system which have occurred and are still stored in system
+Retrieves all states in the system which have occurred and are still stored in system

 </td>
 </tr>